dcunited001/dcunited001.github.io/_posts/2019-1-15-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 natural philosophy can allow both a wise, but uneducated grandmother and an average physicist to communicate powerful explanations of social dynamics using a language of purely natural phenomena.

+The beauty of vector calculus operators is in how they pervade the world around us, despite being swept into abyssal enigmas of college textbooks, ancient wisdom traditions and the occult.
+You can see vector calculus when you steep tea or when you make tye dye t-shirts.
+Every cook in the kitchen, if they're worth their salt, must develop some intuition of the gradient and laplacian.
+They just don't realize the knowledge that the analytic systems in their brain are enabling their mind to operate with.
+A chef has to work with particularly complicated chemical changes and, to do so, must visually *read* changing color gradient that identify visible phase changes marking the progression of a chemical reaction.

+Natural philosophy enables the mind to curry metaphors from nature into our cognitive processes, so that we can reason about state, change and essence -- even in social systems where such dynamics do not manifest visibly.
+Math merely makes certain the epistemic structures corresponding to knowledge relevated to us by nature.
+Understand this and suddenly the ancient world's forgotten traditions of knowledge awaken again.
+Humans have always dealt with the same experience of reality and we have always possessed approximately the same level of intelligence.
+The only factor distinguishing the modern era is that we stand on the shoulders of giants, whose rationalist traditions pass down knowledge through literature that cannot fade from the world so easily.
+Still, the ancient world holds more knowledge that remains lost, so long as our arrogant perception of superiority persists.

 <a name="art-the-good-the-bad-and-the-ugly" />